-4. Question (new): The cardholder's flight has been cancelled and the transaction was billed by an online travel agent (OTA).
+4) Question (updated): The cardholder's flight has been cancelled and the transaction was billed by an online travel agent (OTA).
 The OTA tells the cardholder that they are only responsible for making the reservation and not providing the flight.
 Does an issuer have chargeback rights?

 Answer: Yes.
 In these circumstances, Mastercard would view the OTA as the merchant of record, and an agent of the travel supplier, regardless of the terms and conditions disclosed to the cardholder.
 Under Mastercard Standards, the OTA, by accepting payment for the service purchased by the cardholder (e.g. flight) and not just for handling the reservation, assumes responsibility for chargebacks if the service is not provided.
 The OTA should work closely with its travel partners or travel suppliers to avoid a cardholder getting reimbursed twice for the same transaction.
+If the acquirer can document that the OTA and/or travel supplier made a voucher available to the cardholder and it was accepted, then they may have grounds for a valid second presentment.

-5. Question (new): Are there unique chargeback reason codes or rules for B2B virtual card transactions?
+5) Question: Are there unique chargeback reason codes or rules for B2B virtual card transactions?